This post has been updated for 2020.

 The Sendible dashboard centers around content sourcing and posting, with recommendations to help facilitate content sourcing.
 All of your social accounts stream in a central location, and a prioritized inbox makes follow-up easy.
 Social listening is right there in your dashboard, so you can watch your brand mentions alongside your post feed and get real-time feedback on how your posts perform.
 Sendible provides reports on a variety of social media metrics within their visual editor.
 You can build and schedule reports to make sure your team receives on-time updates.
 Google Analytics is also built in, to show the top performing content and help improve your processes.

 Hootsuite built dashboards that facilitate team management of accounts.
 Their dashboards let all team members respond in real time to messages or mentions, and monitor social streams in a centralized feed.
 You can answer common questions with prewritten macro responses tailored to your brand.
 Hootsuite offers analytics through “boards,” which show campaign or individual-level metrics for both Facebook and Twitter.
-Although the response time analytics help you increase team efficiency, Hootsuite gets two strikes in the analytic category:
+Response time analytics help you increase team efficiency.

 As far as dashboards are concerned, Hootsuite provides better features for managing campaigns from a centralized dashboard, especially when it comes to responding to customers within the platform.
 On the other hand, if you want deep and segmented analytics, Sendible is a better choice.